awfasano/SARPipelineApp/README.md

 <h2>Acknowledgments</h2>

-<p>Special thanks to the teams at the World Bank for their continuous support and contributions to this project.</p>
+<p>thanks to the teams at the World Bank for their continuous support and contributions to this project.</p>